-Extra-judicial killings are not new to the Philippines: It has been reported that Amnesty International estimates 3,240 were carried out under dictator Ferdinand Marcos before the People Power Revolution of 1986.
-However the intensity of the deaths under Duterte - who has called Marcos the "best president" and pressed for his burial in the country's Heroes' Cemetery - is unprecedented.
+Extrajudicial killings are not new to the Philippines: It has been reported that Amnesty International estimates 3,240 were carried out under dictator Ferdinand Marcos before the People Power Revolution of 1986.
+However, the intensity of the deaths under Duterte - who has called Marcos the "best president" and pressed for his burial in the country's Heroes' Cemetery - is unprecedented.

 According to a national police report obtained by Al Jazeera, from July 1 to September 5, 2016, some 1,027 suspects were killed during police operations.
 A further 15,055 suspects were arrested and more than 686,000 "surrendered voluntarily" to police.
-The death toll constitutes a more than fifteen-fold jump over the 68 police killings recorded between January 1 and June 15, a period of over five months.
+The death toll constitutes a more than fifteen-fold jump over the 68 police killings recorded between January 1 and June 15, a period of more than five months.

-There were at least 1,500 further cases listed as "found dead body under investigation" during the same period according to PNP records.
+There were at least 1,500 further cases listed as "found dead body under investigation" during the same period, according to PNP records.